hl-valdemar/honeylang/notes.md

 - [x] Function calls
 - [x] Handle proper function calling convention (caller/callee saved registers, etc)
 - [x] Local variables (requires stack frames)
+- [ ] Check all tests to make sure they actually test properly!
 - [ ] Type inference on variable declaration (optional type declaration, allows for the `a := 10` syntax as opposed to `a: i32 = 10`)
         - probably requires a peer resolution system to avoid unnecessary manual type casting (i.e., what context is the variable used in?)
 - [ ] Actually enforce typing! (semantic analysis)